 Our director compensation program is designed to attract and retain qualified non-employee directors.
 With assistance from FW Cook, we developed a market-based program that aligns director compensation with the compensation of our peers (our peer companies are identified on page 41).
-Our Compensation and Human Resources Committee reviews nonemployee director compensation regularly to confirm that it appropriately addresses time, effort, expertise, and accountability required of active board membership.
+Our Compensation and Human Resources Committee reviews non-employee director compensation regularly to confirm that it appropriately addresses time, effort, expertise, and accountability required of active board membership.
+As part of this review, in 2022, the timing of the grant of the non-employee directors' annual equity gward was adjusted from February to May to align with the Annual Meeting.